Best Dumb Phone Models in 2022

 Additional App Features

-The best minimalist phone is Nokia 3310, followed by Punkt MP02 and Nokia 8110 4G banana phone.
+The best minimalist phone is Nokia 3310, followed by Punkt MP02 and the Nokia 8110 4G banana phone.